Should I Sell My House in 2026?

 Create a “Dream Team”

-Even if you aren’t going to put your house on the market for another few weeks or months, it’s wise to start getting in touch with contractors right now.
-This will give you plenty of time to compare quotes, read customer reviews, and assess skills and specialties.
+Even if you aren’t going to put your house on the market for another few weeks or months, it’s wise to start getting in touch with experienced real estate agents right now.
+This will give you plenty of time to compare strengths, read customer reviews, and assess skills and specialties.

 Stage Your Home for Success

-Last but certainly not least, selling a house in 2023 can be much easier if you opt for home staging.
+Last but certainly not least, selling a house in 2026 can be much easier if you opt for home staging.
 This helps potential buyers imagine themselves living in the house and brings out the real essence of the property.
+Offering virtual tours of your staged home can further attract more buyers by allowing them to explore the property online, increasing interest and streamlining the selling process.

 Professional staging will require a fairly significant investment on your part, but you will soon notice that every last cent is worth it.
-If your budget simply doesn’t allow it and you believe you can successfully stage your home by yourself, you can try it before contacting a professional.
+If your budget simply doesn’t allow it and you believe you can successfully stage your home by yourself.
+Aim to highlight the character of the home and make spaces feel open and inviting.

 Home staging doesn’t have to be complex or extravagant.
 To begin with, you’ll want to remove any personal items from your home, especially photographs, vacation souvenirs, and other gadgets and valuables.